zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

  An array contains several items, each of which can be any supported Boson data type.

 1. To write an array first write the type
+2. Then write the component type of the array (or null if types not supported or is unavailable),e.g. an array of type Array[String], the component type is String, you would write java.lang.String - For languages that don't do types just ignore it
-2. followed by the total number of elements in the array.
+3. followed by the total number of elements in the array.
-3. Next, write each element according to the rules for each type, __in order__.
+4. Next, write each element according to the rules for each type, __in order__.

 ####  list
-The rules for a list are the same as an array, __EXCEPT__ the order of elements does not matter
+The rules for a list are the same as an array , __EXCEPT__ Do not write component types and the order of elements does not matter

 ####  map
 A map contains a __unordered__ set of tuples (key value pairs).
 Both keys and values can be any valid Boson data type.